Miguel Rojas Preview, Player Props: Dodgers vs. Giants

 Miguel Rojas At The Plate

-- Looking at the 123 games he has played this year, he's hit a long ball in five of them (4.1%), and in 1.2% of his trips to the plate.
+- He has homered in five games this season (4.0%), leaving the park in 1.2% of his plate appearances.

-- Rojas has an RBI in 25 of 123 games this season, with multiple RBI in four of them.
-He has also driven home three or more of his team's runs in one contest.
+- Rojas has picked up an RBI in 20.2% of his games this season, with more than one RBI in 3.2% of his games.
+He has also produced three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.